JoniKet/Cursor_pygame_testing/README.md

 - Special "angry" state when the bird rebels against the player (it's becoming self-aware!)
 - Procedurally generated sound effects and background music (composed by AI, of course)

+### 3. Pig Invaders
+A thrilling game where you control a spaceship piloted by a green pig, shooting at angry space birds while navigating through a scrolling map filled with obstacles.

+Features:
+- Sky-to-ground view with dynamic gameplay
+- Control the spaceship using arrow keys
+- Shoot with the space ship using the space button
+- Rolling map with various objects like hills and trees
+- Encounter angry birds that shoot back!

+### 4. Snowy Run
+A fast-paced sledge racing game featuring a pig on a snowy hill!

+Features:
+- Dynamic terrain with ramps and hills
+- Physics-based sledge movement
+- Special pig farting ability for extended air time
+- Rotation control for better landing

 ## Project Structure
 ```
 .